seekrays/seekcode/README.md

 ## Introduction

 SeekCode is a modern desktop app for code management.
 It combines efficient code snippet organization with clipboard management, featuring tag-based search, syntax highlighting, and seamless clipboard-to-snippet conversion.
+It also ships with a built-in MCP server, enabling AI assistants and compatible tools to securely access and automate your snippets and clipboard via the Model Context Protocol (MCP).

 ## Features

 - **Code Snippet Management**: Store and organize code snippets for multiple programming languages with syntax highlighting and tagging support
  - **Smart Search**: Quickly search and filter code snippets with powerful tag-based capabilities
+ - **Built-in MCP Server**: Enable AI assistants and compatible tools to securely access and automate your snippets and clipboard via the Model Context Protocol (MCP)
  - **Clipboard Integration**: Support one-click storage from clipboard to code snippets
 - **Multi-Language Support**: Support for JavaScript, TypeScript, Python, Rust, Go, and many other programming languages
 - **Theme Switching**: Support for light, dark themes and automatic system theme following
 - **Cross-Platform**: Available for macOS and Windows with native performance and system integration